 1.4 Termination for Cause.
 Notwithstanding anything to the contrary, either party may immediately terminate any Order by providing written notice to the other party if either of the following occur:

 a.
-The other party commits a non-remediable material breach of the Agreement, or if the other party fails to cure any remediable breach or provide a written plan of cure acceptable to the non-breaching party within 30 days of being notified in writing of such breach; or
+The other party commits a non-remediable material breach of the Agreement, or if the other party fails to cure any remediable breach or provide a written plan of cure within 30 days of being notified in writing of such breach; or

 b.
-The other party becomes insolvent, generally stops paying its debts as they become due, or seeks protection under any bankruptcy, receivership, trust deed, creditors arrangement, composition or comparable proceeding, or if any such proceeding is instituted against the other (and not dismissed within 90 days after commencement of one of the foregoing events).
+The other party becomes insolvent, generally stops paying its debts as they become due, or seeks protection under any bankruptcy, receivership, trust deed, creditors arrangement, or comparable proceeding.

 1.5 Result of Termination or Cancellation.
-If DealerSocket terminates any Order for cause (as set forth in Section 1.4 above), DealerSocket will notify Customer and immediately discontinue Customer’s access to the Products and the licenses granted under Section 2.9 will immediately cease.
-Upon termination or cancellation of an Order by either party, the licenses granted under Section 2.9 will immediately cease and Customer will pay DealerSocket an amount equal to the aggregate fees due, in accordance with Section 9, through the end of the term in which the cancellation notice becomes effective.
-Customer acknowledges this payment constitutes liquidated damages reflecting a reasonable measure of actual damages and is not a penalty.
-Customer will reimburse DealerSocket for any expenses incurred, including interest and reasonable attorneys’ fees, in collecting amounts due DealerSocket hereunder.
+If DealerSocket terminates any Order for cause (as set forth in Section 1.4 above), DealerSocket will notify Customer and immediately discontinue Customer’s access to the Products and the licenses granted under Section 2.1 will immediately cease.
+Upon termination or cancellation of an Order by either party, the licenses granted under Section 2.1 will immediately cease and Customer will pay DealerSocket an amount equal to the aggregate fees due, in accordance with Section 9, through the end of the term in which the cancellation notice becomes effective.
+This payment constitutes liquidated damages reflecting a reasonable measure of actual damages and is not a penalty.

 2. PRODUCTS AND SERVICES